DataDanD/Cancer-Capstone-Portfolio/README.md

 ## EDA

-(Complete/Rewrite Section)
-(Update jupyter notebooks)
-(Show off graphs)
+(Links here have graphs, going to add to them)

 [Air Quality](https://github.com/DataDanD/Cancer-Capstone-Portfolio/tree/master/Jupyters) / [Fracking](https://github.com/DataDanD/Cancer-Capstone-Portfolio/tree/master/Jupyters) / [Superfunds](https://github.com/DataDanD/Cancer-Capstone-Portfolio/tree/master/Jupyters) / [Radon](https://github.com/DataDanD/Cancer-Capstone-Portfolio/tree/master/Jupyters) / [TRI](https://github.com/DataDanD/Cancer-Capstone-Portfolio/tree/master/Jupyters)
 [Cancer Rates and Graphs](https://github.com/DataDanD/Cancer-Capstone-Portfolio/tree/master/Jupyters)

-(make paragraph better)

-We can see some nice correlations between cancer incidents and features as we look at a heatmap and we can look at some of these variables closer with a pairplot.
 We can also see some of the features correlate, this is call multicolinearity and is not a good thing for machine learning algorithms.

 Lighter and darker boxes on the heatmap are not a good thing, except for the diagalon going across the middle where features intersect with eachother.

 (Explain why multicolinearity is bad)